sunfounder/esp32-starter-kit/docs/source/arduino/basic_projects/ar_motor.rst

 4.1 Motor
 ===========================

-In this engaging project, we'll explore how to drive a motor using the L9110 module.
+In this engaging project, we'll explore how to drive a motor using the L293D.

-The L9110 is a compact motor driver module that is frequently used in robotics and mechatronics projects due to its simplicity and effectiveness.
-It's capable of controlling two DC motors or a single stepper motor.
+The L293D is a versatile integrated circuit (IC) commonly used for motor control in electronics and robotics projects.
+It can drive two motors in both forward and reverse directions, making it a popular choice for applications requiring precise motor control.

 By the end of this captivating project, you will have gained a thorough understanding of how digital signals and PWM signals can effectively be utilized to control motors.
 This invaluable knowledge will prove to be a solid foundation for your future endeavors in robotics and mechatronics.
-Buckle up and get ready to dive into the exciting world of motor control with the L9110 module!
+Buckle up and get ready to dive into the exciting world of motor control with the L293D!

 **Available Pins**